boumnijel-rayen/boumnijel-rayen/README.md

 # Hi, I'm Rayen! 👋

 ## 🚀 About Me
-I am a computer scientist specializing in information systems, I am football fun, I really like my job, I have a strong ability to adapt and learn quickly.
+I am a computer scientist specializing in information systems, I study at the higher institute of management of tunis, I am football fun, I really like my job, I have a strong ability to adapt and learn quickly.
 Always curious, I like to succeed in my challenges and take up new challenges.

 - 👩‍💻 I'm a full stack developer
 - 👀 I’m interested in web development